QAMCAS/FMU-Simulation-Environment/README.md

+---

+### Project Acknowledgments: AI4DI - Artificial Intelligence for Digitising Industry

+The research was supported by ECSEL JU under the project H2020 826060 AI4DI - Artificial Intelligence for Digitising Industry.
+AI4DI is funded by the Austrian Federal Ministry of Transport, Innovation and Technology (BMVIT) under the program ”ICT of the Future” between May 2019 and April 2022.
+More information can be retrieved from https://iktderzukunft.at/en/.

+---

 # FMU Simulation Environment for Cyber-Physical Systems Co-Design

 This project builds a docker environment with a running server to trigger a simulation based on an FMU model.
 The FMU model can be controlled by a client using a implemented REST API on the server (docker).